Margaret Pereira: Lord Lucan nanny's murder case

 In 1975, Sandra Rivett, Lord Lucan's (John Bingham, 7th Earl of Lucan) nanny, was murdered.
 Pereira prepared for an inquest into Rivett's death, as well as the violent attack on Lady Lucan.
 Pereira examined blood smears and spatter on the walls and flooring and found a connection between the blood on the murder weapon and blood found in Lord Lucan's car, thus naming him responsible for the murder.

 Awards and honours

 Pereira was appointed commander of the Order of the British Empire in 1985.

 Personal life

-Pereira was born in Bexley, Kent to parents Harold and Margaret.
+Pereira was born in Bexley, Kent to parents Harold and Margaret Elizabeth (born Hartigan).
 Her father was a telecommunications engineer, and her mother worked as a secretary.
 Pereira attended La Sainte Union Convent in Bexleyheath and Dartford County Grammar School for Girls and had originally aspired to become a doctor.
 However, due to the priority given to returning service personnel, she was not able to acquire a seat in medical school.

-In 1980, she married Arthur Wells.
+In 1980, she married an engineer named Arthur Wells.
+He was four years older than her and he survived her when she died in Portsmouth in 2016.